 The average length of stay for people aged 65 and over has risen from around 10.5 days in April 2019 to just below 13 days in March 2022, peaking at almost 15 days in January 2021.
-This could be related to Covid, either prior to or during a hospital admission but may also reflect a trend in people being more ill on admission to hospital due to the impact of lockdowns or later access to services or diagnosis.
+This could be related to Covid, either prior to or during a hospital admission.

 The most formidable challenge in relation to unscheduled care this year has been the volume and length of delayed discharges from hospital.
 Admission to hospital is often necessary and effective and timely discharge from hospital to the most appropriate setting is vital to improve outcomes for individuals and to avoid readmission.
 A delayed discharge is where a person has been deemed medically fit for discharge back home or to a care home but the discharge is unable to take place.
 This may be due to lack of services within the community, the availability of an appropriate care home placement, or the person's lack of capacity to make a decision about their future care needs.
 The latter may entail a guardianship application under Adults with Incapacity (AWI) legislation to allow the decision to be made on the person's behalf: a process which can be lengthy and complex particularly where family members have differing views on the best care setting for their loved one.